smartclean/smartclean.github.io/docs/integrations_ui.md

 ## Outcome:
 1. BI Dashboard links can be opened from anywhere there is internet access
    1. You can embed such links in your own user interfaces
-   2. Cross-origin request issues will not happen, since we will allow all hosts
+   2. Cross-origin request issues will not happen, since we allow any host to connect to this URL.
 2. Supplement your own reporting and BI requirements with these dashboards
 3. Each dashboard has a limited lifetime
-4. Refer to the pre-requisites below for how to setup and access this feature.
+4. Refer to the pre-requisites below for how to set-up and access this feature.

 ## Pre-requisites: